IndieSquare/IndieCoreiOS/README.md

 # Installation

-Download the the .bundle and .framework file from the releases section or download the project file and include it in your own project.
+Download the the .bundle and .a files from the releases section or download the project file and include it in your own project.
 Make sure to add the IndieCore.bundle to "Copy Bundle Resources" and libIndieCore.a to "Link Binary With Library" under "build phases"

 See the example project below for set up and usage, (all results are logged in the console) [example project demo app](https://github.com/IndieSquare/IndieCoreiOSExampleApp)